ankamsarav/node-rest-template/README.md

 $ gulp serve
 ```
 - `npm install` will install the required node libraries under `node_modules`.
 - `gulp serve` will start the Node.js application.
 It is designed for an efficient development process.
-As you make changes to the code, the application will be restarted to reflect the changes immediately.
+As you make changes to the code, the application will restart to reflect the changes immediately.

-To quickly test the server, point your browser to [http://localhost:8080/account](http://localhost:8080/account) - you should see a response with account information in JSON format.
+To verify that the application is working correctly, point your browser to [http://localhost:8080/account](http://localhost:8080/account) - you should see a response with account information in JSON format.

-When you deploy this application to production, run the following command to start the application without the help of gulp:
+When you deploy the application to a production environment, run the following command to start it without using gulp:

     $ npm start